Holiday Fun Throughout Windham Area

 LiberTea

 Each month we host a "tea" where a famous historical figure who has contributed to our country's freedoms shares their story.
-These are held at our museum or at neighboring museums.
-Please see our calendar of events.
+These are held at our museum generally on the fourth Monday at 4:00 PM.
+Please see our calendar of events for topics like Dr. Martin Luther King, The Borinqueneers, Celebrating American Women, Two Centuries of Spying, Mother Jones.

 Entertaining and enlightening, our cabaret nights combine music, theatre, dance and history with period food and, of course, great company.
-Enjoy music from the WWII era while snacking on a WWII ration cake, and maybe a little wine!
+Enjoy music from the WWII era while snacking on a WWII ration cake, and maybe a taste of mead like the colonists would have made!

-We partner with the Windham After School Program to provide an interesting history lesson, often presented by a famous historical patriot, to every elementary school weekly.
+We partner with the Windham After School Program and local home school programs to provide interesting history lessons, often presented by a famous historical patriots.
 Instructional and fun, presented in a manner that kids understand, interactive and focused on local events and people.

 Exhibits